Luang Prabang khao soi

 Before you begin slurping, condiments must be added and locals will work their way through the motley of jars and bottles on the table: fluorescent red sweet chilli sauce, ubiquitous Maggi seasoning, soy sauce, fish sauce, pickled ginger, pickled garlic, white vinegar, chilli infused vinegar, white pepper, sugar, MSG and/or super funky shrimp paste.

 So how can you tell khao soi from khao piak and khao poon?
 Where can you tuck into the best Lao feuhr?
-Here’s a breakdown.
+Here’s a breakdown of the noodles of northern Laos.

 Noodles of northern Laos